SEND Information Report

 J Beaumont Key Worker specialising in bereavement, self-harm and SEMH

-J Fielding Key Worker specialising in C4C and Attachment Disorder
+J Fielding Key Worker specialising in CLA and Attachment Disorder

 B McAuley Key Worker Specialising in SEMH and Inclusion